heypete/petes-guide-to-solar-battery-chargers/improved-CN3791.md

 #### Core + XB5358D0 Battery Protection IC (Mod 3)

 ### Hardware Revisions
 - **Pre-production prototype**.
 June 2025.
 Limited run of 10 boards made by JLCPCB.
+Green soldermask with lead-free HASL pads.
 Labeled "V1.0" on silkscreen and handwritten Sharpie markings numbering each unit (P1-P10).
     - Initial design of the XB8089D0 (Mod 2) variant.
 	- I manually reworked all the prototype boards to replace R1 with a 10 kohm resistor and marked those boards with "10k" in Sharpie to reflect that update.
 (See Version 1.0 below for details.)